codeforboston/Police-Data-Trust-Infrastructure/README.md

-# Under construction - github.com/darpham
+# AWS Terraform/Terragrunt Infrastructure Code

 ## Overview
 This repository contains all the necessary modules needed to create the following resources in AWS.